Brandon Silvers: Seattle Dragons

-On October 15, 2019, Silvers was chosen to be the first QB of the Seattle Dragons of the XFL.
+On October 15, 2019, Silvers was chosen to be the first quarterback of the Seattle Dragons of the XFL.
 He signed a contract with the team on November 4, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+The Spring League

 Silvers signed with the Conquerors of The Spring League in May 2021.
-In the 2021 season, Silvers would go on to lead the league in passer rating, guiding his team to a 4-2 record.
+Silvers would be a part of the Conquerors Week 1 roster.
+In the 2021 season, Silvers would go on to lead the league in passer rating, guiding his team to a 4–2 record.
 Unfortunately, the Conquerors would fall short of making the championship game.
 Silvers finished his first season in the Spring League with 685 passing yards, 9 touchdowns, 1 interception, and a passer rating of 127.3.

-Silvers signed with the United States Football League after the deadline to be included in the 2022 USFL Draft and was included in the supplemental draft, but went undrafted.
+Silvers signed with the United States Football League (USFL) after the deadline to be included in the 2022 USFL draft and was included in the supplemental draft, but went undrafted.

 Houston Roughnecks

-On September 29, 2022, XFL Reporter Mike Mitchell reported that 8 quarterbacks that worked with Jordan Palmer have reportedly signed with each team.
+On September 29, 2022, XFL reporter Mike Mitchell reported that 8 quarterbacks that worked with Jordan Palmer have reportedly signed with each team.
 Silvers was signed to the Houston Roughnecks.
+Silvers started 8 of the Roughnecks' 10 games and led them to the playoffs.

+St. Louis Battlehawks

+On February 14, 2024, Silvers was signed by the St. Louis Battlehawks of the United Football League (UFL).
+In St. Louis, Silvers has primarily served as backup to fellow Alabama native A. J. McCarron and Manny Wilkins.
+Silvers re-signed with the Battlehawks on April 22, 2025, following McCarron's departure and injuries to Wilkins and Chevan Cordeiro.
+He served as the backup to Max Duggan, saw action in two regular season games, started the week 10 contest, and entered the XFL Conference Championship in relief of Duggan before suffering a broken scapula on an extra point attempt.